In re PC M, the Panel Chair commended Claire for her cross-examination of the officer saying that she “really brought out his true character.”

 On 16 January 2013, terrorists linked to Al-Qaeda took hundreds of people hostage at a gas facility near In Amenas in Algeria.
 40 foreign nationals were killed either by terrorists or during the intervention by Algerian security forces.
 Claire was instructed on behalf of the Metropolitan Police Service in the inquest into the death of six victims of the In Amenas hostage crisis.
 This complex and high profile inquest heard evidence from witnesses from all over the world during the course of a 30 day hearing at which the Families, International Oil and Gas companies, the Metropolitan Police and the Government were represented.

 - Mr X v Commissioner of Police of the Metropolis (October 2016)

-Claire recently advised the Metropolitan Police regarding police powers of retention of an 8th century artefact in a threatened claim under the Torts (Wrongful Interference with Goods) Act 1977.
+Claire advised the Metropolitan Police regarding police powers of retention of an 8th century artefact in a threatened claim under the Torts (Wrongful Interference with Goods) Act 1977.